suggap

 All That Jazz

-All That Jazz is a 1979 American musical drama film directed by Bob Fosse and starring Roy Scheider.
-The screenplay, by Robert Alan Aurthur and Fosse, is a semi-autobiographical fantasy based on aspects of Fosse's life and career as a dancer, choreographer and director.
-The film was inspired by Fosse's manic effort to edit his film Lenny while simultaneously staging the 1975 Broadway musical Chicago.
-It borrows its title from the Kander and Ebb tune "All That Jazz" in that production.
+All That Jazz is a 1979 American musical drama film directed by Bob Fosse and starring Roy Scheider as an obsessive film and stage director.
+It is a semi-autobiographical fantasy based on aspects of Fosse's life and career as a dancer, choreographer and filmmaker.
+It was also the final work of its producer Robert Alan Aurthur, who wrote the screenplay with Fosse and died a year before its release.

 Plot

-Joe Gideon is a theater director and choreographer attempting to balance staging his latest Broadway musical, NY/LA while editing a Hollywood film he has directed, The Stand-Up.
+Joe Gideon is a theater director and choreographer attempting to balance staging his latest Broadway musical, NY/LA, while editing a Hollywood film he has directed, The Stand-Up.
 He is an alcoholic, a driven workaholic who chain-smokes cigarettes, and a womanizer constantly flirting and engaging in sexual encounters with a stream of women.
 Each morning, he begins his day by playing a tape of Vivaldi while taking doses of Visine, Alka-Seltzer, and Dexedrine, always concluding by looking at himself in the mirror and saying, "It's showtime, folks!"
 Joe's ex-wife, Audrey Paris, is involved with the production of the show but disapproves of his womanizing ways.
-Meanwhile, his girlfriend Katie Jagger, and daughter Michelle keep him company.
+Meanwhile, his girlfriend Katie Jagger and daughter Michelle keep him company.
 In his imagination, he flirts with an angel of death named Angelique in a nightclub setting, discussing his life with her.

 Awards